 - Change the existing URL

-Change existing URL: Pages with new URLs must have a 301 redirect in place.
+Change the existing URL: Pages with new URLs must have a 301 redirect in place.
 This type of redirect tells Google you are permanently moving the old page to a new location, and your organic rankings should update with the new pages.
 Failure to create 301 redirects during a re-launch is the No. 1 cause of organic traffic losses.

-Not included at all: While it’s OK to remove pages that no longer suit your needs, it’s also imperative to know:
+Remove the page entirely: While it’s OK to remove pages that no longer suit your needs, it’s also imperative to know:

-Submit and Test Your Page Mapping
+Test Your Page Mapping Where Possible

 Review and Improve On-Page Elements